ronanb95/cryptos/README.md

 python manage.py test webApp
 ```

 By no means in depth, I have included a couple of unit tests to test some basic functionality of the application.
-Due to the time constraints I was unable to more in depth testing.
+Due to the time constraints I was unable to perform more in depth testing.